Advanced Manufacturing – Providing the Foundation for Sustainable Economic Growth

 With increased complexities within global markets and competition, many countries have fostered consortia based models wherein public-private investments are used to accelerate the innovation cycle, shortening the time to commercial scale-up.
 Under such a cluster model, possibly with some type of advanced manufacturing demonstration facility, the U.S. strategic plan encourages joint public–private strategic planning and prioritization of opportunities to strengthen industry or regional cluster effectiveness, ultimately reducing the risk for SMEs in adopting advanced manufacturing platforms.
 Coordinating public and private investments related to advanced manufacturing can lead to benefits for both sectors, for instance, by ensuring that all key players participate in standard-setting and accelerating standards adoption.
 Federal investments in applied research, and in demonstration facilities to which manufacturers have access, can accelerate commercialization of new advanced manufacturing processes and stimulate private investment in both plant and equipment.

 Nanomanufacturing is positioned broadly within many of the areas discussed in the strategic plan, including materials processing, platforms, and processes.
 Establishment of various forms of public-private partnerships, along with demonstration facilities enabling industry to work closely with academia and government researchers to transition and scale emerging technologies, has the potential to transform industrial manufacturing and infrastructure.
 In addition, these partnerships will establish new models for a sustainable U.S. innovation cycle that maintains and attracts advanced manufacturing.

-Tags: Advanced Manufacturing, Advanced Manufacturing Partnership, National Science and Technology Council, NSTC, research and development, commercialization, global markets, public-private partnerships, Social and Economic Impacts, Policy and Regulation
+Tags: advanced manufacturing, Advanced Manufacturing Partnership (AMP), National Science and Technology Council, NSTC, research and development, commercialization, global markets, public-private partnerships, Social and Economic Impacts, Policy and Regulation